Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 5 Best 9mm & .45 ACP Suppressors [Tested]

-Need a can for your handgun or PCC?
+Need a suppressor for your handgun or PCC?
 We go over the best 9mm and .45 ACP suppressors out on the market.

 Looking for a silent pew?
 You’ve come to the right place.

-If you are willing to brave forms, fingerprints, $200 bucks, and a wait time best described as horrid – then you can access some of the coolest toys around!
+If you are willing to brave forms, fingerprints, $200, and a wait time best described as horrid – then you can access some of the coolest toys around!

-The NFA is a giant paperwork and tax mess that makes freedom tough to enjoy…so you want to make sure you’re spending that money and time on a tool that is truly quality.
+The National Firearms Act (NFA) makes freedom tough to enjoy, so you want to make sure you’re spending that money and time on a tool that is truly quality.

 Transparent suppressor